GoogleCloudPlatform/click-to-deploy/k8s/mariadb/README.md

 #### Create TLS certificates

-In order to secure connections between the primary and secondary instances for replication you need to provide a certificates, private keys and CA certificate to verify the certificate for the server.
+In order to secure connections between the primary and secondary instances for replication you need to provide a certificate and private key.
 Certificates should be delivered via Kubernetes Secrets.

 1. If you already have a certificate that you want to use, copy your certificate and key pair to the `/tmp/tls.crt`, and `/tmp/tls.key` files,